Jade-Jones-dev/portfolio/project_outline.md

 21/07/2022
 * I have decided to start over on my portfolio.
 This is my first big project and after learning responsiveness I wish to change to a mobile first layout.
 * Have added new files and css

+23/07/2022
+* deleted unnecessary files
+* added text

+NEED TO ADD GRID
+chnage-class of nav from homepage-footer